 Purchase the checks in U.S. dollars before you depart; American Express Travelers Checks are the most widely accepted.
 Be sure to make two copies of the check numbers, and give one copy to a family member or friend before you leave home.
 Keep the other copy for yourself, separate from the actual checks.
 Should your checks be lost or stolen, you will need to provide these numbers and corresponding receipts in order to obtain replacements.
-Traveller checks can be exchanged for local currency (euros) at any bank marked Cambio or at exchange offices (oficinas de cambio) conveniently located throughout Madrid.
+Traveller checks can be exchanged for local currency at banks or exchange offices conveniently located throughout Europe.
 A transaction fee will be charged and some banks may insist on exchanging a minimum amount.

 Western Union can be used to have money sent from home in a very short amount of time (sometimes within minutes).
 In most instances, you can receive local currency at competitive foreign exchange rates.
 Your local telephone book should have the number and address of the nearest office or check westernunion.com.

 Exercising common sense in everyday situations is the best way to ensure your own safety and protect your belongings during your time abroad.

 We recommend that you divide your money in half and carry it in separate places on your body when in public.
 A good place to keep it is in a money pouch, draped around the neck and worn on the inside of clothing.
 Another option is to put it in a fabric “wallet” pinned to the inside waist seam of your jeans, slacks or shorts.
 In addition to money, other valuables such as your credit cards and passport should be kept in similar locations.